 We come to the ELSA rooms if we want to talk through our feelings or any problems we encounter.
 If we want quiet time, we can go to the Peace Garden.

-school and put a smile on our faces.
+Large scale artworks brighten up our school and put a smile on our faces.

 The School Day